 It is possible to classify nations according to their levels of development and the role they play in the global economy.
 One such classification was proposed by the United Nations and divides economies into five major classes:

 - Newly industrializing.
-Characterized by fast processes of industrialization and integration to the global economy where manufacturing goods account for more than 25% of the GDP and more than 50% of exports.
-There are however strong disparities within this group as Latin American (Mexico, Brazil, and Argentina) growth is little compared with the growth taking place in East and Southeast Asia, especially China.
+Characterized by fast processes of industrialization and integration into the global economy, manufacturing goods account for more than 25% of the GDP and more than 50% of exports.
+However, there are strong disparities within this group as Latin American (Mexico, Brazil, and Argentina) growth is little compared with the growth taking place in East and Southeast Asia, especially China.

 - Developed.
 Characterized by a high level of economic development.
 These nations are at the forefront of the global economy.

 - Rent.
 Countries that derive the majority of their incomes from oil exports are labeled as rent economies, such as Saudi Arabia.
-Incomes are artificially high and subject to the fluctuations in oil prices.
-Several nations such as Algeria, Nigeria, Venezuela, and Iraq are significant oil exporters, but they have a more diversified economy.
+Incomes are artificially high and subject to fluctuations in oil prices.
+Several nations, such as Algeria, Nigeria, Venezuela, and Iraq, are significant oil exporters, but they have a more diversified economy.

 The continent-sized countries of India and China are special categories on their own.
-They have low incomes but the last decades, especially for China, have brought significant economic opportunities.
+They have low incomes, but the last decades, especially in China, have brought significant economic opportunities.